pointfreeco/syncups/README.md

     [Dependencies][dependencies-gh] library.
  6. The project includes a full test suite.
 Since all of navigation is driven off of state, and because we controlled all dependencies, we can write very comprehensive and nuanced tests.
-For example, we can write a unit test that proves that when a standup meeting's timer runs out the screen pops off the stack and a new transcript is added to the standup.
+For example, we can write a unit test that proves that when a sync-up meeting's timer runs out the screen pops off the stack and a new transcript is added to the sync-up.
 Such a test would be very difficult, if not impossible, without controlling dependencies.

 ## Ports